lovely-error/mithril/readme.md

 Here I explore moving all complexity from hardware to software :3
 1. `4ops-wide EIPA (Explicit instruction parallel architecture)` in RISC style.
 2. `explicit stashing of data` .
 Directly addressable scratchpad memory local to each core (like `__local` in OpenCL when (N,0,0)) .
-Small fast memory that acts like an extension to the register file
+Small fast memory that acts like an extension to the register file.
+Logically a separate address space.
    1. `LDS` and `STS` instructions are used to transfer memory between extmem and scpad
+   2. Loads from addresses past (1 << 48) - 1 always return one
+   3. Stores to addresses past (1 << 48) - 1 are noops
 3. Varying-size instructions, but only with `B16, B32, B64` as alowed lengths
 4. Only 4 operations for data processing! `TEZ, NAND, BSL, BSR`
    1. Minimises logic needed to be duplicated for each line of instruction packs